khaytsus/rigtool/README.md

 This script allows me to automate a good deal of things on my radio, particularly the ability to quickly go to a frequency that I'm interested in, such as DX Spot or a calling frequency I use, or to scan the bands.
 Often I just use it in automatic mode and let it tell me what my manual tuner settings are for the given frequency, as well as make sure I'm within my band privileges.

-This has been tested on Linux using hamlib 3.0.1 and a Yaesu FT-450AT.
+This has been tested on Linux using hamlib 3.0.1 and 3.1 and a Yaesu FT-450AT.
 As far as I know everything in this script should apply to nearly any radio with hamlib support.
 The only exceptions I can think of is if your radio does not have a B VFO or does not adjust the frequency based on the mode.
 This script tries to automate as much as possible without interfering with usage but it might still have quirks or behave differently than you expect.
 Suggestions, bug reports, or pull requests are welcome!

 This script has the US Band Plan preconfigured as of 12/2015, but I do not have plans to input any other country band plans into the script.
 I will be happy to take patches or pull requests to add this information, so if you're interested in adding the band plan for your country please let me know if you have any questions on how to add the information and how to send me patches or pull requests so it can get added into the repository.